realworldocaml/book/en/inside-the-runtime.md

 ### Memory allocation strategies

-The major heap does its best to manage memory allocation as efficiently as possible, and relies on heap compaction ot ensure that memory stays contiguous and unfragmented.
+The major heap does its best to manage memory allocation as efficiently as possible, and relies on heap compaction to ensure that memory stays contiguous and unfragmented.
 The default allocation policy normally works fine for most applications, but it's worth bearing in mind that there are other options too.

 The free list of blocks is always checked first when allocating a new block in the major heap.
 The default free list search is called *next-fit allocation*,